-Dumpster rentals might seem straightforward—you just have a dumpster delivered and picked up, right?
+Dumpster rentals might seem straightforward—you have a container delivered, fill it, and it gets picked up.
 But dumpsters aren’t a one-size-fits-all service.
-And when you’re gathering quotes, you might be surprised at the wide range of prices quoted to you.
+When you start gathering quotes, you might notice wide price differences that don’t always add up.

 If you look up the national average cost for dumpster rentals, it may seem low compared to rates you’ll hear from vendors in your area.
 That’s because rates and fees vary dramatically from region to region.
 While some websites claim dumpster rental fees are anywhere from $200 to $900, you’ll quickly find out those “low prices” probably come with dumpster rental hidden fees.